jekyll/minima/index.md

 - <strong>23%</strong> of women have been physically threatened online, compared to 8 percent of men.
 - <strong>18%</strong> of women have experienced sustained harassment online, compared to 7 percent of men.

-<h2>Cyber stalking has also led to the increase in number of femicide and computer_based harassment:</h2>
+<h2>Cyber stalking has also led to the increase in number of femicides and computer-based harassment:</h2>
 - <strong>76%</strong> of intimate partner femicide victims have been stalked by their intimate partner.
 - <strong>89% </strong> of femicide victims who had been physically assaulted had also been stalked in the 12 months before their murder
 - <strong>1 in 7 </strong> stalking victims have to move to escape from the abuser in the end.